This post was updated on 2/14/2021

 The impact of bath vs. shower on the earth is one consideration.
 And the impact of your shower or bath on your entire life is another.

-While a shower might serve to purely dash and go, your reasons for bathing might be a lot more involved: After all, research shows that baths can be taken to achieve everything from weight loss to the alleviation of depression.
+While a shower might serve to purely dash and go, your reasons for bathing might be a lot more involved: After all, research shows that baths can be taken to achieve everything from weight loss to the alleviation of panic attacks and anxiety.

 There are a number of devices on the market designed to help you calculate your water usage when bathing or showering.
 The idea is that if you’re truly aware, then you can take steps to reduce.

 There are various waterproof shower timers on the market.
 These help you limit your water usage in the bath or shower.
 Some are hourglasses with sand that will suction to the wall and run down for 5 minutes.
 There are other innovations like the Waterpebble that you place on the bottom of the shower and it will turn red when a preset amount of time is up.
 None of these has outstanding reviews, so I’d suggest going with a regular waterproof timer like this one by dretec.

 This is a device installed on your home’s main water line.
 It’s designed to detect leaks anywhere in your house.
 The Flume Water Monitor comes with an app that can alert you any water problems before you would see them with your own eyes.
 And best of all, it helps you measure water use in your home, both inside and outside, moment by moment.
 You can check the app to see if there’s an unusual spike in water use.
 This can alert you to the fact that your teenager is about to overflow the bathtub or has been in the shower for thirty minutes and counting.

 3 Devices to Help You Conserve Water

 There are smart gadgets coming out every day to help you conserve your water use.
 Here are 3 of my favorite gadgets to help you conserve water:

 Tankless Water Heater